Tencent/DepthCrafter/README.md

     ```

-#### 2. Low-resolution inference, requires a GPU with ~9GB memory for 512x256 resolution:
+#### 2. Low-resolution inference requires a GPU with ~9GB memory for 512x256 resolution:

 - Full inference (~2.3 fps on A100):